stair-lab/mac-fairness/docs/advanced/prompt-templates.md

 ### Discussion Format

 - Natural language: `spkr_001 (a white economist)'s answer to the question is "Not answerable" and the reason is that: Without additional context...`
-- No artificial prefixes like "B ..."
+- No artificial prefixes like `spkr_001: B. ...`
-- Shows actual answer text (after flexible answer matching) instead of letter codes
+- Shows actual answer text (after flexible answer matching) instead of letter codes (internal recording only)
 - Identity display follows configuration settings
-- When `reveal_presence_mode: false`, format becomes `spkr_001's answer to the question is "Not answerable" and the reason is that: Without additional context...`
+- When `reveal_presence_mode: false` (fully anonymous), format becomes `spkr_001's answer to the question is "Not answerable" and the reason is that: Without additional context...`

 ### Round Ordering

-- **Round 0**: System → Context → Question/Choices → Format
+- **Round 0**: System → Context of question (if any) → Question → Choices → Response format requirement
-- **Round 1+**: System → Context → Question/Choices → Discussion → Format
+- **Round 1+**: System → Context of question (if any) → Question → Choices → Previous discussion → Response format requirement
-- Question appears before discussion to establish context
+- Question appears before discussion to establish natural conversation flow
 - Re-asking uses "When answering the question..." without repeating question text

 ## Response Processing

+### JSON Parsing and Repair

+Before answer matching, the framework parses model responses with multiple fallback strategies:

+1. **Direct parsing**: Standard JSON parsing
+1. **Code block extraction**: Extract from ` ```json ... ``` ` markdown blocks
+1. **Object detection**: Find any `{...}` JSON object in text
+1. **Repair**: Use `json-repair` library to fix malformed JSON (e.g., trailing commas, unquoted keys)

+If repair is needed, a `JSONParseError` with `error_code: "JSON_PARSE_REPAIRED"` is recorded in the message metadata.
+If parsing fails entirely, `error_code: "JSON_PARSE_FAILED"` is recorded and the message triggers a retry.

 ### Answer Matching Before Mapping to Choice IDs